lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Parameters**

-    perkpointcount: number of perk points to add
+    int: perkpointcount: number of perk points to add

 **Example**